 When you are driving your car and it hesitates or stumbles, it can be quite irritating and potentially dangerous.
 An engine that stumbles while you are driving is either misfiring, not getting enough fuel, or is getting too much air.

 There are several possible reasons that you may be experiencing acceleration stumble.
 If you are having issues, be sure to have your car checked out immediately by a certified mechanic.
 Letting this issue go unfixed can lead to more damage and an even higher service bill.
 By following the scheduled maintenance plan in your owner’s manual, you can help to keep stumbling from occurring.
 Most of the issues that lead to acceleration stumbling can usually be prevented.

 Possible Reasons You May Be Experiencing Acceleration Stumble

 There are several common causes of acceleration stumble.
 Sometimes the issue can be hard to figure out, especially when it doesn’t trigger the check engine light.
-If the check engine light does come on our certified mechanics can run a scan and easily determine what the problem is.
+If the check engine light does come on, our certified technicians have been trained on and have access to all the factory scan tools that we provide here in-house to make sure diagnostics can be performed accurately.
 Here are a few possibilities that can cause your car to stumble.